Ectopic Pregnancy

 Incidence

-- The true incidence is difficult to estimate.
-Incidence is likely between about 6 and 20 per 1,000 pregnancies in the United States.
-About 1 in 10 first-trimester pregnancies presenting to the emergency with pain and/or bleeding are due to ectopic pregnancy.
+- Incidence is around 2 per 100 pregnancies in the United States (1).
+About 1 in 10 first-trimester pregnancies presenting to the emergency department with pain and/or bleeding are due to ectopic pregnancy.
 In the United States, ectopic pregnancy is the leading cause of first-trimester maternal deaths.

 - Heterotopic pregnancy, although rare (1:30,000), occurs with greater frequency (1/1,000) in women undergoing in vitro fertilization (IVF); increasing incidence of nontubal, and particularly cesarean scar ectopic pregnancies, due in part to more cesarean sections and more IVF